• Skip to main content

 Roasted sweet red peppers, cherry tomatoes and chunks of feta on top of parchment.

-2. Remove from the oven, carefully remove the skin from the pepper (as much of it as you can) and assemble the salad.
-Spread the buckwheat on top of a large plate or in a shallow bowl, place the vegetables, both roasted (along with the juices if any) and raw over the top, add the feta, season to taste, sprinkle the oregano and drizzle over the oil and lemon juice.
-Give a gentle stir and enjoy your buckwheat salad!
+5. Assemble buckwheat salad: Spread the buckwheat on top of a large plate or in a shallow bowl.
+Place the vegetables, both roasted (along with the juices if any) and raw over the top, add the feta, season to taste, sprinkle the oregano and drizzle over the oil and lemon juice.
+Give a gentle stir and enjoy!

 Buckwheat salad with roasted vegetables and feta on large plate.

-• Make ahead: You can cook the buckwheat ahead and once cooled keep refrigerated for up to 3 days.
+• Make ahead: You can cook the buckwheat ahead and once cooled refrigerate for up to 3 days.

-• This salad can be served warm or cold.
+• Serving: Serve this buckwheat salad either warm or cold.
 You can add the vegetables straight from the oven.
-The roasted feta is soft and best served immediately.

 • Not suitable for freezing.